cobilab/cryfa/README.md

 ## CITE
 Please cite the following, if you use Cryfa:
+* M. Hosseini, D. Pratas and A.J.
+Pinho, "Cryfa: a secure encryption tool for genomic data," *Bioinformatics*, bty645, 2018.
 * D. Pratas, M. Hosseini and A.J.
 Pinho, "Cryfa: a tool to compact and encrypt FASTA files," *11'th International Conference on Practical Applications of Computational Biology & Bioinformatics* (PACBB), Springer, June 2017.